-1. It’s a great way to help people in your life get set up with technology
+1. Help others get set up with technology

 There are many benefits of online exercise programs — like being able to exercise anytime and at home.
-But to get started with an online fitness program, you typically need to create an account.
+To get started with an online fitness program like Bold, you typically need to create an account.

 Once you do get set up with an account — you won’t need to dream up your own exercises or routines.
-Usually, you can simply press play and follow along with your program of classes, week by week on most platforms.
-For example, at Bold, we teach guided programs as short as two weeks and as long as 12 weeks, so you can decide what length is right for you.
+At Bold, we teach guided programs as short as two weeks and as long as 12 weeks, so you can decide what length is right for you.

 There are very few ways to measure your health without a trip to a doctors’ office, or expensive online testing kits.
 But if you’ve ever wondered how your balance or strength stacks up to people in your age group, give it a try this holiday season.
 You might be surprised by your results!
 Bold will recommend classes based on your results so you can improve or maintain where you are.

-“Physical activity can get our endorphins flowing, it makes us feel good and happier,” Alicia says.
+“Physical activity can get our endorphins flowing, it makes us feel good and happier,” Alicia Rios, Bold’s head trainer, says.
 “When you’re physically active or perform regular exercises, you can improve your energy, mood, self-confidence, and sleep, and decrease the likelihood of symptoms associated with anxiety, depression, and stress.
 This allows you to face life and hard conversational topics with confidence, and a more optimistic/clear mind.”

 To maximize the benefits of mental health, experts recommend 30 minutes or more a day of exercise, 3–5 times a week.
 But even exercising for 10–15 minutes if that’s all you have to spare, can make a difference.